-Content and Form of Documents Filed With the Board
+Content and Form of Documents Filed with the Board

-14.13.
-The Board may, in its discretion, direct that Documents filed with the Board be provided in printed form, electronic form or both.
+13. The Board may, in its discretion, direct that Documents filed with the Board be provided in printed form, electronic form or both.

-Content, Filing and Distribution of Documents
+Filing and Distribution of Documents

-- 15.14.
-Unless otherwise directed by the Board in a specific Board Order, Procedural Direction or other form of procedural guidance, Documents filed with the Board may be transmitted to the Board by way of personal delivery, ordinary mail, or electronic transmission. - 16.15.
-Documents filed with the Board are deemed to have been filed when received by the Board, unless received after the close of the Board's regular business hours, in which case the Documents are deemed to have been filed with the Board on the Board's next business day. - 17.16.
-The Board may require any partyParty wishing to file, or directed by the Board to file Documents during a Proceeding to provide sufficient copies (in printed or electronic form) for distribution to the Board, other partiesParties to the Proceeding, to Community Representatives and to members of the public.
+- 14. Unless otherwise directed by the Board in a specific Board Order, Procedural Direction or other form of procedural guidance, Documents filed with the Board may be transmitted to the Board by way of personal delivery, ordinary mail, or electronic transmission. - 15.
+Documents filed with the Board are deemed to have been filed when received by the Board, unless received after the close of the Board's regular business hours, in which case the Documents are deemed to have been filed with the Board on the Board's next business day. - 16.
+The Board may require any party wishing to file, or directed by the Board to file Documents during a Proceeding to provide sufficient copies (in printed or electronic form) for distribution to the Board, other parties to the Proceeding, to Community Representatives and to members of the public. - 17.
+The Board may direct that certain Documents be provided directly to the parties at a Proceeding by way of personal delivery, mail, electronic transmission or as otherwise directed by the Board and in accordance with timelines specified by the Board. - 18.
+When required by the Board, proof of delivery of Documents may be provided in the form of documents showing electronic transmission and receipt by another party, or by any other reasonable means deemed acceptable to the Board. - 19.
+The Board may refuse to file on the public registry and/or consider during Proceedings Documents that are: - (a) Clearly irrelevant to the Proceedings;

-- 18.17.
-The Board may direct that certain Documents be provided directly to the partiesParties at a Proceeding by way of personal delivery, mail, electronic transmission or as otherwise directed by the Board and in accordance with timelines specified by the Board. - 19.18.
-When required by the Board, -proof of delivery of Documents may be provided in the form of documents showing electronic transmission and receipt by another party, or by any other reasonable means deemed acceptable to the Board. - 20.19.
-The Board may refuse to file on the public registry and/or consider during Proceedings Documents that are: - (a) Clearly irrelevant to the Proceedings; - (b) Offered for an improper, vexatious or frivolous purpose; or - Where the potential for harm to the Board and its Proceedings, the partiesParties, communities or the public associated with filing the material outweighs the public interest in the Board filing or considering the Documents; or - (d) Deemed by the Board to be deficient, nonconforming or otherwise out of compliance in a substantive way with these Rules, IS or EIS Guidelines, a Board Order, Procedural Direction or other form of procedural guidance.
+- (b) Offered for an improper, vexatious or frivolous purpose; or - (c) Where the potential for harm to the Board and its Proceedings, the parties, communities or the public associated with filing the material outweighs the public interest in the Board filing or considering the Documents.